Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 # Performance considerations

-Due to the conjunct use of FUSE and JNR, the performance of the mounted file system is expected to be considerably worse than what you would see by using the `tachyon-client` directly.
+Due to the conjunct use of FUSE and JNR, the performance of the mounted file system is expected to be considerably worse than what you would see by using the `alluxio-client` directly.
 In other words, if you are concerned about performance rather then functionality, then Alluxio-FUSE is not what you are looking for.